Priority 1: Know who grows it

 Pictured below: Lauren has lunch next to bags of dried cacao in Alta Verapaz, Guatemala ||| Wet cacao sits in a fermentation box during the final days of the process ||| Dry cacao sits in wooden drying racks, ready to be bagged up

-Priority 3: understand the math
+Priority 3: Understand the economics

 Logan spent five years working in Bozeman as an Agricultural Market Analyst.
 His job was to help corn and wheat farmers find the best location to sell their crop and protect the value of future harvests using the futures market.
-Today we use that experience to understand the economics of speciality cacao.

 With this information, we can make an assessment of whether or not the price paid to a farmer are helping that farmer move toward their goals in life.
 For us, this simple definition gets to the heart of trade that is "fair" for the farmers involved.